Market Yard, Pune: History

 The wholesale market was originally located at ‘khalchi mandai’ in Budhwar peth.
 The then Chief Minister Sharad Pawar, shifted the APMC market in 1980 to its present location, in order to expand the vegetable and fruit supply throughout Pune city.
-This was brought about by the efforts of Murlidhar Pandharinath Ghule, a trader in the old APMC market.

 Transport

 PMPML buses connect Market Yard to various parts in the city.
 Market Yard is one of the important bus depots in Pune.
 Trucks and tempos are used for goods transport in this area.

 Commercial Importance

 The Market Yard in Pune is an important location for trade and commerce for wholesalers and retailers of grains and other grocery items.
 Home to over 1000+ businesses, it is spread over a 10 square kilometers area, at the southern end of the city.